ongkyle/kynance/README.md

 [ ] write some tests
 [ ] schedule on a cron-tab
 [ ] send notifications via email and text
+[ ] how to deploy to a raspberry pi?
 [ ] scrape historical options data from https://www.cboe.com/us/options/market_statistics/historical_data/
     - [ ] use that data to backfill straddle_predicted_move and profit_probability